lucasterra/giphy-search/README.md

 ## Demo

-We have a demo of this app deployed on Netlify: [https://giphy-search-1025.netlify.com/](https://giphy-search-1025.netlify.com/)
+There is a demo of this app deployed on Netlify: [https://giphy-search-1025.netlify.com/](https://giphy-search-1025.netlify.com/)

 ## Running locally